Sceoo/STUDY-OF-THE-LIFE-SATISFACTION-INDEX-IN-WOMEN/README.md

 ### Project Name
-Study of the Life Satisfaction Index for Women
+Study of the Life Satisfaction Index in Women

 #### -- Project Status: [in progress]